RhythmLunatic/random-scripts/ex2patches.md

 ## Graphical fixes

-Text currently does not work.
-Download WineD3DForWindows_3.20-staging.zip, drop in ddraw.dll, libwine.dll, wined3d.dll.
+Download WineD3DForWindows_3.0.zip, drop in ddraw.dll, libwine.dll, wined3d.dll.
+Do not attempt a newer or older version, it will not work.